Troubleshoot SSOPublic preview

 If you have another account that isn’t controlled by SSO and haven’t validated your email address for that account, validate your email address and try again.

-If you encounter this after configuring SSO, it most likely indicates that we haven’t received a role for the user in the SAML assertion from the identity provider.
-Make sure that the assertion being sent to Stripe contains the following attribute.
+If you encounter an error indicating you need to have a role when trying to sign in after configuring SSO, this means we haven’t received a role for the user in the SAML assertion from the identity provider.
+Verify that the assertion being sent to Stripe contains the following attribute.

 <saml2:AttributeStatement> <saml2:Attribute Name="Stripe-Role-" NameFormat="urn:oasis:names:tc:SAML:2.0:attrname-format:basic"> <saml2:AttributeValue>role_id </saml2:AttributeValue> </saml2:Attribute> </saml2:AttributeStatement>